ARMWorks/FriendlyARM_SDCard_Tools/mkimages/sunxi/H2+_H3/README.md

 ## Usage ##

+* Create your.img and put u-boot in it.

     sudo ./img_builder.sh your.img /path/to/u-boot.bin

+* Mount boot/ and rootfs/ partitions in the newly created mounted\_your.img/ directory.
+You can now copy all the necessary files into thier respective directories.

     sudo ./img_mount.sh your.img

-This will mount boot/ and rootfs/ partitions in mounted\_your.img/ directory.
-You can now copy all the necessary files into thier respective directories.
+* Unmount boot/ and rootfs/ directories and remove mounted\_your.img/.

     sudo ./img_umount.sh your.img

+* Flash your.img to the SD Card.

     sudo dd if=your.img of=/dev/sd?

-This unmounts the image then flashes it to your SD Card, make sure you get the right device name of your SD Card using dmesg after pluging it in.

 ## Issues ##